- ANDREA KAROLINA

 Eimy comes from the Hamlet of Canoas Altas in the municipality of San Andres Semetabaj, Solola.
-She is twelve years old and lives with her parents, Dona Vilma Ajcalon, age 34 and her father Don Eduardo Reyes Morales Coxolca, age 38 and two younger brothers, Andy, age 10, and Jose, age 6.
+She lives with her parents, Dona Vilma and Don Eduardo along with two younger brothers, Andy and Jose.
 Eimy’s mother sells snacks on the public beach in Panajachel during weekends; she struggles to provide education, health care, food and clothing for her children since that is the only income the family has.

 Manuela is from the municipality of Santa Catarina Polopo, Solola.
-She is twelve years old and lives with her mother and her two sisters, eight-year-old Angelica and six-month-old Nicolasa.
-Her father has passed away; as a result, her mother works to sustain the family by selling clothing.
+She is in eighth grade and lives with her mother and her two sisters Angelica and Nicolasa.
+Her father passed away, and her mother works long hours to sustain the family by selling clothing.
 Manuela makes textiles and bracelets in order to help her mother with the family’s income.
 Although Manuela has a great desire to overcome her challenges, her mother is her only means of support.
 Manuela is a leader with a good personality.
 Her favorite subjects are language and communication.
 Her dream is to become a secretary so that she may be able to help her mother and her sisters.
 With her strength and dedication, she will be able to achieve her goals in life.

 - EDGAR ESTUARDO

-Edgar is twelve years old and comes from the community of Peña Blanca, Solola.
+Edgar, who is in eighth grade this year, comes from the community of Peña Blanca, Solola.
 He is an enthusiastic young person and has a lot of potential.
 He is a good student – his favorite subjects are math and drawing – and counts on the moral support of his family.
 Edgar lives with his mother, a housewife, and with his father, a day laborer and farmer.
 Edgar has six sisters and two other brothers.
 Because Edgar’s parents earn little, there is not enough income to pay all of their expenses.
 Edgar, therefore, is obligated to work in the Capital (Guatemala city) in order to help his parents.
 Nevertheless, with a great desire to overcome these challenges and continue his studies, he searches for an opportunity to achieve his dreams.
 With the potential, interest and will power that he has, Edgar will be able to realize his dreams and goals in life.

 - SERGIO ISRAEL